No. 47 (Royal Marine) Commando

-No. 47 (Royal Marine) Commando is a battalion size formation in the British Commandos, formed in August 1943 during the Second World War.
+No. 47 (Royal Marine) Commando was a battalion size formation in the British Commandos, formed in August 1943 during the Second World War.
 The Commando was assigned to the 4th Special Service Brigade and served North West Europe and took part in the Normandy Landings, operations around Ostend, Antwerp and the Netherlands before being disbanded in January 1946.

-No. 47 Commando has recently been reformed and now takes back on its old role as an amphibious raider, replacing what was 1 Assault Group Royal Marines.
+In 2019, 1 Assault Group Royal Marines was renamed 47 Commando (Raiding Group), reviving the name of the original No. 47 Commando that served from 1943–1946.

 Background

 The British Commandos were formed in 1940, by the order of Winston Churchill the British Prime Minister.
 He called for specially trained troops that would "develop a reign of terror down the enemy coast".
 At first they were a small force of volunteers who carried out small raids against enemy occupied territory, but by 1943 their role had changed into lightly equipped assault Infantry which specialised in spearheading amphibious landings.

 The man selected as the overall commander of the force was Admiral Sir Roger Keyes himself a veteran of the landings at Galipoli and the Zeebrugge raid in the First World War.
 Initially the Commandos were a British Army formation the first Royal Marine Commando was formed in 1942.
 The Royal Marine Commandos like all British Commandos went through the six-week intensive commando course at Achnacarry.
 The course in the Scottish Highlands concentrated on fitness, speed marches, weapons training, map reading, climbing, small boat operations and demolitions both by day and by night.

 No. 47 (Royal Marine) Commando under command of Lieutenant Colonel CF Phillips was formed from the 10th Royal Marine Battalion 1 August 1943, and based in Dorchester.
 Like all Commandos the men of No. 47 (Royal Marine) Commando had to attend the commando course at Achnacarry.
 They were then assigned to the all Royal Marine 4th Special Service Brigade alongside No. 41, No. 46 No. 48 (Royal Marine) Commandos.
 In 1943 the commando formation had been standardised, into a small headquarters, five fighting Troops, a Heavy Weapons troop and a signals platoon.
 The fighting Troops consisted of 65 all ranks divided into two 30 man sections which in turn were divided into three ten man sub sections.
 The Heavy Weapons Troop was made up of 3 inch Mortar and Vickers machine gun teams.